SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ## SharePoint Embedded Trial Container Types

-To aid customers with the development of applications to be used with SharePoint Embedded, we are allowing the creation of a Trial Container Type.
-Customers will be allowed 1 Trial Container Type at any time in their tenant.
+To aid customers with the development of applications to be used with SharePoint Embedded, we're allowing the creation of a Trial Container Type.
+Customers are allowed one Trial Container Type at any time in their tenant.
 The Trial Container Type will *not* be linked to billing and can only be consumed by the Partner tenant.

 > Note: The Trial Container Type is the only container type that is restricted to the Partner (creating) tenant and cannot be shared with other consuming tenants.

-Tenants can create a maximum of 5 container types.
+Tenants can create a maximum of five container types.
 Trial Container Types do not count against the maximum number of Container Types that a Partner Tenant can create.

-Once the Trial Container Type has been created, the customer can create as many as 5 active Containers of that type.
-Trial Containers will be allotted 1GB of storage space.
+Once the Trial Container Type is created, the customer can create as many as five active Containers of that type.
+Trial Containers are allotted 1 GB of storage space.
 A Trial Container Type will expire after 30 days.
 Once the Trial Container Type is expired, access will be lost to all Containers created using that container type.
-A new Trial container type can be created; however, it will require the deletion of ALL existing Trial Containers.
+A new Trial container type can be created; however, it requires the deletion of ALL existing Trial Containers.

 To delete a trial Container Type, you must remove all Containers of that type first, including from the recycle bin.
 You can run the following PowerShell commands to purge a container and the Trial Container Type: